Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 My guiding light, through all of this, has been the body.
 The body is not merely a physical form as either a vessel or a prison of gender.
 Rather, it is the very core of my experience.
-In dealing with this hermeneutical injustice, the body has offered me safety and continuity, heralding me through my transition even as I struggle against the only frameworks I am offered to interpret my existence.
+In dealing with this hermaneutical injustice, the body has offered me safety and continuity, heralding me through my transition even as I struggle against the only frameworks I am offered to interpret my existence.